Ulofemi/BrewingDiary/README.md

 # Digital Diary on the Raspberry Pi for Homebrewers
 I'm a passionate homebrewer and like to code.
 Because I like the handcraft part by brewing beer the goal was not to automate very much.
-So I tried several solutions like the [craftbeerpi](https://github.com/Manuel83/craftbeerpi) and other projects but none of these fitted for my needs.
-The result is an online Diary.
+So I tried several solutions like the [craftbeerpi](https://github.com/Manuel83/craftbeerpi) and other projects but none of these fitted my needs.
+The result is an online Diary for homebrewers.
 It is coded  in python3 and django.
 One Requirement is a temperature sensor.
 I used a DS18B20.

 ## Features
 * creating recepies